 Glory days may be on the horizon for Liverpool again.
-After a decade of uncertainty and mediocre results by their lofty standards, the Fenway Sports Group have seemed to find the right ingredients to build a perennial European powerhouse.
-Firstly and most important they hired the right manager in Jurgen Klopp, second they have invest heavily and on the right players.
-Finally they have renovated their historic Stadium, Anfield last stadium combining for a recipe of prolonged success.
+After a decade of uncertainty and mediocre results by their lofty standards, the Fenway Sports Group has seemed to find the right ingredients to build a perennial European powerhouse.
+Firstly and most important they hired the right manager in Jurgen Klopp, second, they have invested heavily and on the right players.
+Finally, they have renovated their historic Stadium, Anfield last stadium combining for a recipe of prolonged success.

 After Klopp was able to sign 3 of Europe’s most underrated young forwards in Roberto Firmino, Sadio Mane and Mohamed Salah, the Reds smashed their transfer records to sign defender Virgil Van Dijk and Goalkeeper Alisson Becker giving this team a stout, dependable defensive leadership.
-Add to that the recruitment of several versatile, two way midfielders and some promising young homegrown talent and suddenly Liverpool look like the most well rounded squad in England.
+Add to that the recruitment of several versatile, two-way midfielders and some promising young homegrown talent and suddenly Liverpool looks like the most well-rounded squad in England.

 However their last trophy was the League Cup in 2012, so while they are headed in the right direction making the Champions League final last season, ultimately the next step will be the winning of major competitions after such investment and promise shown.

 Liverpool is a legacy franchise and has had plenty of big names to boast about.
 Kenny Dalglish and Graeme Souness, who both returned to manage the club, Ian Rush, Jamie Carragher, Ray Clemence and Ron Yeats are just a handful of the legends that have played for the club throughout history.
 And then there is Steven Gerrard, one of the Premier League midfielders of all time.